• Share this on:

 • If you are flexible in production and can supply smaller quantities, emphasise this in your promotion.

 RASA Jaipur from India is an example of a company that has successfully tapped into these trends.
-They specialise in handmade textiles working with local craftsmen and artisans using traditional crafts.
-The company makes it a point to work as sustainably as possible, for instance, by recycling all the water used in the production process.
+They specialise in handmade textiles, using traditional crafts such as block printing and embroidery.
+The company employs several hundred local craftspeople and artisans, most of whom are women.
+RASA Jaipur works as sustainably as possible, for instance by recycling all the water used in the production process.
 The way they compose their ranges shows a mix of different products and materials.
 A good example is their collection of cushion covers and bedlinen.

 Please review our market information disclaimer.